dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 **Note that**, because your code is wrapped, the following functionalities are not available:

 - definition of methods (your code is already inside one)
 - customize the auto-injection (because class field members or method parameters happen outside the method body).
-You have to rely on what is already injected by the parent `Java223Script`.
+You have to rely on what is already injected by the wrapped script.
 - instance reuse, while happening if set to true, is nearly useless (as you cannot declare fields in the wrapper class, you so cannot use them to share data)

 ## Transformation